What’s the Actual Average Cost of a Car Accident?Trusted Content

 - Property damage

-Car accident victims may also be able to seek compensation for additional damages that are not directly related to financial expenses.
+Car accident victims in Florida may also be able to seek compensation for additional damages that are not directly related to financial expenses.
 Pain and suffering are examples of non-monetary damages that can apply to some types of car accident injury claims.

 When it comes to some personal injury cases, victims may be entitled to punitive damages due to the actual cause of the accident itself.